 This is a transitional time of year in which we emerge from the winter’s gloom into the gentle sunshine, surrounded by beautifully blooming flowers and the green that tells us that warmer days are on the horizon.
 Although it is a wonderful time of renewal, it bears weight for many as it also means the return of the dreaded seasonal allergy season.
 With itchy, watery eyes, runny noses, headaches, and sneezes we head out on the first hikes of the season, antihistamines in hand, to explore the world.

-This week, we asked Shayla to share a case study about a client suffering from seasonal allergies.
+This week, we asked one of our nutritionists to share a case study about a client suffering from seasonal allergies.
 Here is an example of her collaborative process with a client:

 “I met with a 37-year-old male client with chronic seasonal allergies and a very active lifestyle.
 The activities he loves to do such as playing volleyball, going for hikes and runs, traveling for work and pleasure, and spending time in nature were being interrupted by headaches, itchy eyes, sneezing and runny nose, and occasional hives with exertion.
 Although he didn’t think of these symptoms as life-threatening, they were a barrier to enjoyment of his time after spending so many dark winter days inside and he was fed up with having to choose between enjoyment or allergic symptoms every spring.”

 This is the plan that we worked on together to alleviate his symptoms and get him back to his favorite activities:

 - The client follows a mostly plant-based diet with many fresh fruits and vegetables, whole grains and legumes, some dairy products, and occasional animal-based protein when traveling.

 - We optimized fat intake to include a balance of omega-3 fatty acids to reduce systemic inflammatory responses in the body

 - We added fermented foods to support the microbiome and promote a healthy immune system